-Labour market conditions in the GTA are positive for the area's housing market.
-Solid job creation helped lower Toronto's unemployment rate to decades-low this summer.
-Source: RBC Economics Research, Statistics Canada Adult population growth
+Source: RBC Economics, Statistics Canada Labour market conditions in the GTA are positive for the area's housing market.
+Solid job creation helped lower Toronto's unemployment rate to the lowest level in decades.
+Adult population growth

-Demographic fundamentals are very solid in the GTA.
+Source: RBC Economics, Statistics Canada The GTA's demographic fundamentals are among the strongest in the western world.
 They strengthened in the past couple of years with the rate of growth in adult population accelerating to a 17-year high of 2.6% most recently.
 A rate below 1.5% would be a source of concern.

-Source: RBC Economics Research, Statistics Canada Supply fundamentals Completed and unsold units - singles and semis
+Supply fundamentals Completed and unsold units - singles and semis

-There are few indications of overbuilding of single-family homes in the area at present.
-Despite spiking this summer, inventories of newly completed and unsold single-family homes continue to be historically low.
-Source: RBC Economics Research, Statistics Canada, Canada Mortgage and Housing Corporation Completed and unsold units - multiples
+$Source: RBC\ Economics, Statistics\ Canada,\ Canada\ Mortgage\ and\ Housing\ Corporation$ There are few indications of overbuilding of single-family homes in the area at present.
+Despite spiking last summer, inventories of newly completed and unsold single-family homes continue to be historically low.
+Completed and unsold units - multiples